Diavatly54/GeoMachine_project/README.md

 - Time-consuming simulations
 - Difficulty scaling to large datasets

-I aim to train a neural operator that can learn this complex physical mapping and generalize across multiple velocity models with similar pattern in
+I aim to train a neural operator that can learn this complex physical mapping and generalize across multiple velocity models with similar pattern from FTDT.

 ![wavefield](output.gif)

 Figure 1.
 Vx wavefield propagation calculated from FTDT.

 ---